 How does God respond to what you have shared?
 Maybe it’s a new insight into the situation, a change in feeling or thought, or just a sense of peace.

 Here’s a little personal experience of relational prayer to show you how it works:

 So I prayed.
-I sat there and told Jesus that I felt like I’d been called a liar, that I did so much for the parish I how unappreciated I felt.
+I sat there and told Jesus that I felt like I’d been called a liar, that I did so much for the parish and I how unappreciated I felt.
 Then I sat and stared at the image of the Good Shepherd.
 Jesus seemed to say, “I understand; I feel you.”
 I received a sense that my pain mattered.
-But also with Him looking at me, I had to admit that my pride was what hurt the most.
-I responded with “Thank You” to Jesus and went off to my next meeting.
+But also with the Good Shepherd looking at me, I had to sheepishly admit that my pride was what hurt the most.
+“Thank You, Jesus, for listening,” I responded, and then got up to go to my next meeting.

-It’s amazing how much moments like these can become a blessing if you are willing to open them up to the love of Jesus.
+Relational prayer allows you to find blessings, conversation, and communion in unlikely places.
 The stuff of everyday life matters to God more than we realize.
 In fact, our failure to relate things to God can be our biggest obstacle to growing in a relationship with Him.
 It doesn’t have to be frustration.
 It can be the joy of a child or a sunrise, the peace of finishing a job, or the happiness of of a great conversation with someone.
 All these things can be the stuff or prayer.
 Relate them to God and let Him fill them with His love.
 Give God a chance to show you how much He cares.